SpaceFozzy/react-router-example/README.md

   );
 }
 ````
-The `<Switch>` element ensures the non-active routes removed from the DOM rather than rendered empty.
+The `<Switch>` element ensures the non-active routes are removed from the DOM rather than rendered empty.
 ## Route Parameters

 The colon in the `/products/:id?` route definition is a _route parameter_.
 A URL with anything in a dynamic segment of a URL will match and that text will be available in the `params` of the loaded component.
 The question mark (`?`) designates that segment as optional so it will match `/products` as well.

-The following route will match `/products/1`, `/products/sales`, or even `/products` and display `ProductDetailsComponent`.
+The following route will match `/products/1` or `/products/sales` and display `ProductDetailsComponent`.
+It will even match `/products` which is why we must declare the `/products` route first above it.
 ```
 <Route path="/products/:id?" component={ProductDetailsComponent} />
 ```